justin-nodeboy/companies-house-api/README.md

 searchForCompanyById(id)

-//These methods can take an optional second argument which is an integer limit of how many results you want back
+//These methods can take an optional second argument which
+//is an integer limit of how many results you want back

 searchForCompanyByGenericTerm(query)
 searchAll(query)